phuse-org/LinkedDataEducation/doc/StudyURI.md

 # Proposal
 ##URIs
-[Uniform Resource Identifiers](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URIs) as [Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework) (RDF) is an ideal candidate for clinical study  identifiers.
-By definition, they unambiguously identify a resource (in this case, a clinical study) and are a well-established [W3C standard](https://www.w3.org/wiki/URI).
+[Uniform Resource Identifiers](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URIs) as [Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework) (RDF) is an ideal candidate for clinical trial identifiers.
+By definition, they unambiguously identify a resource (in this case, a clinical trial) and are a well-established [W3C standard](https://www.w3.org/wiki/URI).